Posted: Tuesday, Jan 5th, 2021

 Ventura has Farmers Markets on Wednesdays and Saturdays; local farmers bring the freshest fruits, vegetables, herbs, honey, eggs, nuts, cheese, olive oil and fruit juices you ever laid taste buds on.
 Added plus, the folks are really nice and happy to explain fruits and veggies you’ve never seen before.
 The Midtown Ventura Farmers Market is held Wednesdays from 9 am to 1 pm at the Pacific View Mall (3301 North Main Street, West parking lot, near Red Robin Restaurant).
 The Downtown Ventura Market — part of Ventura since 1986 (running without interruption) — is open Saturdays from 8:30 am to noon at the corner of Santa Clara and Palm Streets.
-And they’ve modified their operations for safety.
-Please click here.

 And, when it comes to healthy, you can’t go wrong with fresh-off-the-boat seafood.
 Ventura Harbor Village’s Fisherman’s Market takes place Saturday mornings along the small pier behind Andria’s Seafood Restaurant & Market.
 The official word is the Market runs from 7:30 am to 11 am, but the unofficial word is get there early — because they often sell out.
 Inside tip; you can also order the catch online ahead of time.
-Learn about online ordering — and Ventura’s hardworking fisherfolk — here.

 Food & Drink

 Wineries, Breweries & Distilleries